 The School considers class attendance to be an essential component of integrated learning in professional social work education.
 Therefore, regular attendance is required in all social work courses.
-Instructors may count repeated late arrivals or early departures as an absence, and a meeting should be setup to discuss this with the student.
-If students miss three or more classes, they may be considered to have not met the requirements of the course.
-If students have valid reasons, they could be withdrawn from the course with the approval of the instructor - otherwise, they would fail the course.
+Instructors may count repeated late arrivals or early departures as an absence, and a meeting should be set up to discuss this with the student.
+(Student Handbook).